-Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino, voted Arizona’s Number 1 Casino a straight EIGHTEEN years in a row.*
+Conveniently located an hour north of Phoenix and just 20 minutes south of Sedona lies Cliff Castle Casino, voted Arizona’s Number 1 Casino a straight NINETEEN years in a row.*

 We are located along I-17 in Camp Verde, in Arizona’s Wine Country, and within easy reach of Sedona, Prescott and Jerome.
 With all your favorite slot machines and live table games, you will feel right at home.
 That’s something you may not find at other casinos.
 But you will find it at Cliff Castle Casino.

 We have many fun options for the entire family, including a 20-lane bowling center, arcade, gift shop, live entertainment, and a Kids Quest supervised child care center.
 We offer an array of dining choices, such as Mountain Springs Buffet, Johnny Rockets and Storytellers Gourmet Steakhouse.
 Our Hotel is the perfect hub for your weekend getaway or extended vacation.
 And development of a second hotel is underway.
 The new hotel will feature 122 luxury suites, king rooms, double-queen rooms for your stay.
 We also have ADA-compliant rooms featuring the same level of luxury.
 The Hotel features an indoor pool, multi-purpose event center, coffee shop, retail outlet and 300 space parking garage.